 A strong color card starts with a strong visual feeling.
 Choose a photo with light, atmosphere, and colors you would want to reuse.
 It does not need to be dramatic; a quiet photo with consistent tones often creates the most elegant card.

-Use the Color Palette Generator to get a balanced set of colors.
+Use the Color Palette Generator to get a balanced set of colors, then use the Image Color Picker when you need one exact detail color.
 Keep five or six colors at most.
 A card should feel curated, not like every possible shade from the image.

 Include swatches, HEX codes, and a short palette name or mood.
 Use enough spacing so the card feels intentional.
 If you include the original photo, let it support the palette rather than overpower it.